IoT4Env/AoC/README.md

 input18.txt\
 ...

+Then paste your AoC input inside it.

-2. Having Python3 installed on your system.
+2. Having Docker installed on your system (along side with buildx).

 Most languages will use docker to be executed to avoid harming the physical PC.

 The buildx BuildKit is required for this to work.

+3. Having Python >= 3.10.12 installed.

 **IMPORTANT**
-**This new structure may not be applicable on some languages.**
+**This new structure may not be applicable on some languages.**\
 **Until this sctructure is applied to a language or if it is not applicable, the defalt procedure applyes**

-### General execution
+### Execution

 Navigate to the root of the project and open a terminal.